 Installation of Pipeline End Manifolds

-The PLEM PLET could either be installed with the pipeline or it can be installed separately and later tied-in to the pipeline using subsea tie-in systems.
-The installation could be first-end or second-end installation.
+The offshore installation of PLEM PLET could either be installed with the pipeline or it can be installed separately and later tied-in to the pipeline using subsea tie-in systems.
+The offshore installation could be first-end or second-end installation.
 Another option is to install the modules using the drilling riser on a drilling rig.
 The PLEM structure with the lifting and lay down arrangement is analysed for the installation loads using structural analysis.
-The lay down method of the pipeline could be S-lay or J-lay.
+The lay down method of the pipeline and PLET could be S-lay or J-lay.
 A hinged lifting yoke is often used to minimise torsion and bending loads during lay-down.

 One important aspect of the PLEM structure design is to optimise both the size and weight as this is often critical in particular if the PLET is welded to the pipeline or flowlines on the pipe lay vessel and is overboard with the pipeline.